This is the story of America’s most unlikely mavericks… it’s hidden renegades.

 Having achieved financial independence as a result of their coffee's iconic status, the Sansei (third generation) of Kona finally had the opportunity to send one of their own, right to the top.

-The hard work and discipline he had learned growing up in the coffee fields of Kona had prepared Ellison Onizuka for his secret dream of becoming an astronaut.
-Always giving credit to others, this brave man, rather quietly became the first Asian to fly in space.
+Though his second flight ended in tragedy aboard the space shuttle Challenger, Ellison Onizuka’s first flight was a complete success.
+The hard work and discipline he had learned growing up in the coffee fields of Kona, prepared Onizuka for his secret dream of becoming an astronaut.
+Always crediting others, this man, rather quietly attained one of the highest expressions of the American Dream, becoming the first Asian to fly in space.

 And so, through the untold story of this proud community, we see how it is possible to go from the depths of indentured servitude to the heavens of outer-space in just three generations.